INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/README.md

 ### 3. Beacon Chain

-#### Overview

 The Beacon Chain is a core component of Ethereum 2.0, introduced to implement Proof of Stake consensus mechanism.
 Launched on December 1, 2020, it runs in parallel to the original Ethereum PoW chain and coordinates the network of validators, manages the PoS protocol, and lays the groundwork for future scalability improvements like sharding.

 #### Functions

-- **Consensus Layer**:
-  - Manages the PoS protocol, ensuring validators reach consensus on the state of the blockchain.
+- **Consensus Layer**: Manages the PoS protocol, ensuring validators reach consensus on the state of the blockchain.
-- **Validator Management**:
-  - Handles the registration, activation, and removal of validators.
-  - Manages validator stakes and rewards.
+- **Validator Management**: Handles the registration, activation, removal of validators, and stakes and rewards.
-- **Randomness Source**:
-  - Provides secure randomness (RANDAO) for validator selection and sharding assignments.
+- **Randomness Source**: Provides secure randomness (RANDAO) for validator selection and sharding assignments.
-- **Sharding Coordination**:
-  - Will oversee the implementation and synchronization of shard chains in future upgrades.
+- **Sharding Coordination**: Will oversee the implementation and synchronization of shard chains in future upgrades.

 #### Technical Details